mattjennings/MapleJS/README.md

 MapleJS
 ========

-MapleStory v83 private server based on diamondo25's Maple.js
+MapleStory v83 private server based on [diamondo25's Maple.js](https://github.com/diamondo25/Maple.js).
+It's in the process of being rewritten in Typescript so it doesn't have all the features that Maple.js has yet.

-Installing
+Getting Started
 ========

-Edit `serverConfig.json` to your needs.
-Note the `publicIP` values; this IP is sent to the client on selecting character/changing channel

 Install dependencies

 ```
 yarn
 ```

-Create a `nx` folder and put in the following files:
+Create a `nx` folder and put in the following files (you must obtain these yourself):

 ```
 Character.nx